OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-creating-a-3d-card-effect-with-pure-css/README.md

+# 🐞 CSS Challenge:  Creating a 3D Card Effect with Pure CSS

 This challenge focuses on creating a realistic 3D card effect using only CSS.
 No JavaScript or image manipulation will be involved.
 The card will have a subtle shadow and a bevel effect to give it depth.
 We will use CSS3 properties to achieve this effect.